Preschool Curriculum – Ages 3.5 to 4.5 years old*

 Grade 5 & 6**

 A continued study of ballet with emphasis on technical development, musicality and natural (artistic) expression.
-RAD syllabus include: Classical ballet, Free Movement, and Character Dance; Polish Court style is taught in these levels.
-Two classes per week required.
+RAD syllabus includes Classical ballet, Free Movement, and Character Dance; the Polish Court style is taught in these levels.
+Two classes per week are required.

 Intermediate Foundation (11 yrs old and up)**

-All class geared towards the vocational RAD exams.
-The technical demands of this class require the student to be studying a minimum of three times per week and be at Grade 5 level.
+All classes are geared towards the vocational RAD exams.
+The technical demands of this class require the student to be studying a minimum of three times per week and be at the Grade 5 level.
 Includes the introduction of pointe work for students of appropriate age and ability.
 For the younger student, preparation for pointe will be accomplished with a concentrated study of demi-pointe.
 Instructor approval must be obtained for entry into this class.
-(Class uniform will be the same color as their regular class level, i.e., Grade 5 color).
+(Class uniform will be the same colour as their regular class level, i.e., Grade 5 colour).

 Grade 7 & 8, Intermediate & Advanced**

-An advanced class with emphasis on refinement of technique, articulation and artistry.
+An advanced class emphasising the refinement of technique, articulation and artistry.
 Instruction includes pointe.
-Three classes per week required, four classes per week recommended.
+Three classes per week are required, and four classes per week are recommended.

-This technique class provides the physical challenges to improve stamina, develops the dancers skills in allegro and pirouette combinations, and encourages the artistry of the student with adagio work.
-Pointe class incorporates barre and center work designed to strengthen the student for more serious study of classical ballet.
+This technique class provides physical challenges to improve stamina, develops the dancer's skills in allegro and pirouette combinations, and encourages the student's artistry with adagio work.
+Pointe class incorporates barre and centre work designed to strengthen the student for a more serious study of classical ballet.
 Continuing development of ballet technique with emphasis on more advanced ballet combinations, port de bras, musicality, and artistry.

 This class follows the R.A.D.
 Major Syllabus.

-* Age acceptability for class may, in some cases, be determined by the Artistic Director to be younger than noted.
+* The Artistic Director may sometimes determine age acceptability for class to be younger than noted.